alerebal/codeInstitutePortfolio4/README.md

 # Vegan Restaurant

 Vegan restaurant page using Django for my fourth milestone project at Code Institute.
+I have used Postgres as database and Cloudinary to stored the images.

 Users can make a reservation for a meal from 1 to 10 guests, once it is reserved, modify or cancel it if they want as well.
 If they already have any reservation, they can access it(or them if more than one) using their email.